Iago-Boardy/it-technician-exercises/README.md

 ### 🌐 Database Project in PHP

 Implementation of dynamic web applications using PHP combined with database systems.

 ---

 Feel free to explore each section for detailed exercises and projects related to IT Technician training.
+Note that the Florybal Website project is hosted in a separate repository.
+The Florybal Website is the final project for the IT course, and it resides in a separate repository.